inbzar/docs/apps/docs/content/modules/orders/draft-orders.md

 ---
-description: "Learn about draft orders, process around draft orders, and their relation to other entities in the Medusa backend."
+description: "Learn about draft orders, process around draft orders, and their relation to other entities in the InBzar backend."
 ---

 # Draft Orders Architecture Overview

-In this document, you’ll learn about draft orders, process around draft orders, and their relation to other entities in the Medusa backend.
+In this document, you’ll learn about draft orders, process around draft orders, and their relation to other entities in the InBzar backend.

 ## Overview

 Merchants may need to manually create orders without any involvement from the customer.
 This can be useful if the order is being created through a channel that isn’t integrated within your commerce system, or for some reason the customer can’t create the order themselves.

-In Medusa, these types of orders are called draft orders.
+In InBzar, these types of orders are called draft orders.
 An admin or a merchant can create a draft order that holds all the details of the order.
 Then, the draft order can be later transformed into an actual order.

 ---